Logiqx/covid-stats/docs/estimating-regional-occurrences/README.md

 ### Methodology

-What is important to note is that for any deaths where COVID-19 is mentioned on the death certificates, the process of determining the week of occurrence can be done perfectly.
-The weekly data from the ONS provides the details of COVID-19 related deaths by both date of registration and date of occurrence so it is possible to process these deaths without any need for estimation.

-The estimation process is only required for deaths where COVID-19 is not mentioned on the death certificate, since 1 Jan 2019.
-In this instance a relatively simple algorithm can apportion the national deaths by date of occurrences to the appropriate regions.
-The process of converting weekly registrations into weekly occurrences for each region is relatively straightforward.
+Since creating my original charts, I have refined the estimation method such that data for 2020 and 2021 uses death registrations and occurrences by [local authority and health board](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/causesofdeath/datasets/deathregistrationsandoccurrencesbylocalauthorityandhealthboard) from the ONS.

+For the year 2019, I still use the following approach to estimate weekly occurrences for each region:

-1) Closely align the non-COVID weekly registrations with the weekly occurrences for each region of England and Wales as follows:
+1) Closely align the weekly registrations with the weekly occurrences for each region of England and Wales as follows:

-​	i.
-Remove COVID-19 deaths from the weekly registrations, essentially leaving the non-COVID weekly registrations.

-​	ii.
-Shift the non-COVID weekly registrations left by ~3.5 days, using a simple moving average - ```(current week + next week) / 2```.
+​	Shift the weekly registrations left by ~3.5 days, using a simple moving average so ```(current week + next week) / 2```.

-2) Estimate the non-COVID weekly occurrences for each region of England and Wales as follows:
+2) Estimate the weekly occurrences for each region of England and Wales as follows:

 ​	```estimated occurrences = (shifted regional registrations / shifted national registrations) * national occurrences```

+For the years 2020 onwards, I have used the following approach to estimate weekly occurrences for each region:

+1) Roll up the local authority data to regional level; deaths by date of occurrence.

+2) Calculate the weekly ratios for estimated occurrences (England + Wales) vs known registrations (England and Wales).

-3) Add the known COVID-19 occurrences to the result of step 2 for each region of England and Wales, giving the total deaths (all causes).
+2) Estimate the weekly occurrences for each region of England and Wales as follows:

+​	```estimated occurrences = known occurrences * weekly ratio```

 ### Results

-As was mentioned earlier any deaths where COVID-19 is mentioned on the death certificate bypass the estimation process and are 100% accurate.
-Historical data prior to 31 Dec 2018 can also bypass the estimation process because regional deaths by date of occurrence are readily available on the ONS website.
+Historical data prior to 31 Dec 2018 bypasses the estimation process because regional deaths by date of occurrence are readily available on the ONS website.

-It is only the non-COVID deaths after 1 Jan 2019 which require the estimation process and as detailed earlier the result has proven to be very accurate when tested using historical data; MAE of ~2.3%.
+It is only the deaths after 1 Jan 2019 which require the estimation process and as detailed earlier the result has proven to be very accurate when tested using historical data; MAE of ~2.3%.
 Whilst this approach could be refined by considering the more complex aspects of registration delays and knowledge of bank holidays it is more than adequate for simple charts showing weekly deaths.

 The results of estimating regional occurrences for 1 Jan 2019 onwards have been used to produce a variety of charts, which have been published on [Github Pages](https://logiqx.github.io/covid-stats/weekly-deaths/) and [Twitter](https://twitter.com/Mike_aka_Logiqx).